jan-ldwg/site_manager_docs/docs/api/overview.md

 ## Authentication

 site_manager uses cookies for authentication.
+Every request to protected api endpoints (e.g. everything except `api/auth/sign-in/email`) has to include a valid session cookie.
+The cookie is called `site-manager.session_data`.

+To make direct requests to the server without using the frontend authentication is required.
+This can done by sending the email and password to `api/auth/sign-in/email`.
+The api will respond with the cookie, which can then be sent with all future requests.

-!!! note
+!!! warning

-    Under the hood site_manager uses Better Auth as the authentication framework.
+    Better Auth is strict when it comes to requests send to `api/auth/*`.
+Make sure to set the origin header!

 ## About this documentation